IngridAkeida/IngridAkeida/README.md

 **A little about my history:**

-I have a degree in Administration.
+I have a degree in business.
 In my professional journey, I was able to have several experiences in the administrative area.

 **currently:**